SeaJag/webScan/README.md

 docker run --rm -it -d -p 80:80 vulnerables/web-dvwa
 ```

-Go to browser connect to DVWA with:
+Go to browser connect to DVWA with 127.0.0.1 host:
 ```bash
 admin:password
 ```
+Login into web interface and at the end of page there are Create / Reset Database
+click at this button and relogin at the web interface.
+We will see the different challenge now.

 ## 2. Install dependancy